 Greta Schiller, Director

-Greta Schiller is an award-winning independent producer/director of documentary films and the co-founder of Jezebel Productions, a women’s nonprofit production company since 1985.
-Over the first three decades of her career, her work focused on unearthing lost histories of marginalized groups and writing their experiences into the cultural narrative.
-Currently she is directing The Five Demands, a feature documentary on the 1969 student takeover of The City College of New York, produced with support from the National Endowment for the Humanities, NYSCA and the Library of Congress/Ken Burns Prize.
-Her other films include Before Stonewall (1985 Sundance Film Festival; 1987 PBS Broadcast; 1987 Emmy Award-winner; 2019 National Film Registry), International Sweethearts of Rhythm (PBS, 1986 Best Doc, Philadelphia Film Festival), Paris Was a Woman (1995 Audience Award Winner, Berlinale), and The Man Who Drove with Mandela (PBS, 1998 Best Documentary at Berlinale).
-Her films have screened at the most prestigious international film festivals over the last 35 years, making her one of the most respected, longest-producing independent filmmakers of her generation.
+Greta Schiller is an award-winning producer and director of documentary films, and co-founder of Jezebel Productions, a nonprofit women’s production company founded in 1984.
+Producing over a dozen films since then, her work brings lost histories of marginalized groups into the cultural narrative.
+Her newest project is The Five Demands, released by Icarus Films and playing in cinemas.
+Winner of the Henry Hampton Award for Excellence in Documentary filmmaking.
+Made with support from the National Endowment for the Humanities, NYSCA and the Library of Congress/Ken Burns Prize.
+Her other films include Before Stonewall (1985 Sundance Film Festival; 1987 PBS Broadcast; 1987 Emmy Award-winner; 2019 National Film Registry), International Sweethearts of Rhythm (New York Film Festival, Best Documentary, Philadelphia Film Festival), Paris Was a Woman (1995 Audience Award Winner, Berlinale).
+The Man Who Drove with Mandela (1998 Best Documentary, Berlinale, PBS broadcast), among others.
+Her Her films have screened at the most prestigious international film festivals over the last 35 years, making her one of the most respected, longest-producing independent filmmakers of her generation.
 Her film, The Land of Azaba (2020), is a feature documentary on a massive ecological restoration project taking place on the Spanish-Portuguese border.
 Greta is a 2 time alum of The City College of New York (CCNY), with a BFA in 1978 and a Master in Education in 2002.
 She has been awarded the Townsend Harris Medal for her achievements and is in The Communications Alumni Hall of Fame.
 Greta has the rare distinction of being awarded two Fulbright Fellowships: the first ever US/UK Fulbright Arts Fellowship in Film in 1989-90, and a Global Fulbright Award 2016-17.

 Greta Schiller is available to offer Master Classes on her award-winning films and her independent filmmaking career spanning four decades.
 She can also give talks on such subjects as: